 Serving the public with innovative research and analysis

-John Fernald, senior research advisor at the Federal Reserve Bank of San Francisco, stated his views on the current economy and the outlook as of July 14, 2016.
+Michael Bauer, senior economist at the Federal Reserve Bank of San Francisco, stated his views on the current economy and the outlook as of August 11, 2016.

 The personal consumption expenditure price index (PCEPI) is one measure of U.S. inflation.
 The PCEPI measures the percentage change in prices of goods and services purchased by consumers throughout the economy.